dumux/dumux/examples/1ptracer/README.md

     : ParentType(gridGeometry)
     {
 ```
-We print out whether mole or mass fractions are used
+We print to the terminal whether mole or mass fractions are used
 ```cpp
         if(useMoles)
             std::cout<<"problem uses mole fractions" << '\n';